Shetland Sheepdog: Head

 The head is refined without any exaggerations.
 The head has a long wedge tapering from the ears to nose.
 The occipital bone isn't prominent.
 The cheeks are flat to support a well rounded muzzle.
 The muzzle is of equal length to the skull, dividing at the corner of the eye.
 The mucocutaneous parts of the face are black in pigmentation.

 Body

 Neck is well arched and muscular.
 Legs are muscular.
 The dog is slightly longer than it is tall with a deep chest.

 Temperament

 Apart from their size difference, Shetlands and Rough Collies look very much alike.

-According to Stanley Coren, an expert on animal intelligence, the Shetland Sheepdog is one of the brightest dogs, ranking 6th out of 138 breeds tested.
-His research found that an average Shetland could understand a new command in fewer than five repetitions and would obey a command the first time it was given 95% of the time or better.
+In 1995, Stanley Coren, a researcher on canine intelligence, found the Shetland Sheepdog to be one of the brightest dogs, ranking 6th out of 138 breeds tested.
+His research found that an average Shetland could understand a new command in fewer than five repetitions and would obey a command the first time it was given either at or above 95% of the time.